 These are some of the key things you need to consider before deciding on any particular niche.
 As whatever you decide here will influence your success as a virtual assistant.

-If you want to become that virtual assistant that stands out from the crowd, then you need to choose and create a brand that stands out from the crowd.
+If you want to become that virtual assistant that stands out from the crowd, then you choose and create a brand that stands out from the crowd.

-Starting with your brand name, you have to carefully select a brand name that will pass across the kind of message you want it to send across to your audience without mincing words.
+Starting with your brand name, carefully select a brand name that will pass across the kind of message you want it to send across to your audience without mincing words.

-You can always do something similar or go all out to choose a brand name that suits you based on your own business name or whatever you want to use as such.
+You can always do something close to that.
+You can build your brand name around services you provide or go all out to choose a brand name that suits you based on your own business name or whatever you want to use as such.

-To further cement your brand, you also need to create and share content that positions you as the expert that you are in that niche.
+To further accentuate your brand, you also need to create and share content that positions you as the expert that you are in that niche.

 PS: In whatever you do, be sure your target audience can actually relate to your brand.